ALUBER1/climb-mount-fuji/README.md

 ## Start

-1. Download the precompiled binary in the release tab onn GitHub:
+1. Download the precompiled binary in the release tab on GitHub:
    ```bash
    https://github.com/ALUBER1/climb-mount-fuji